psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ````

-Several years later, and the premises of the Tontine Tap seems to have acquired a reputation as a disorderly house, even if it had not had such a reputation before.
+Several years later, in 1842, and the premises of the Tontine Tap, licensed to a Mr. James Tansom, seems to have acquired a reputation as a disorderly house, even if it had not had such a reputation before.

 ```{admonition} A disorderly house of the worst description, June 1842
 :class: dropdown